 Click on "New client secret".
-In the popup that shows, enter a name and select "Never" for the expiry, then click "Add".
+In the popup that shows, enter a name and select "24 months" for the expiry, then click "Add".

-The client secret will show that need to be entered on the SupportPal screen, along with the client ID as mentioned above, and click "Save".
+The client secret value (not client secret ID) will show that need to be entered on the SupportPal screen, along with the client ID as mentioned above, and click "Save".

 Microsoft OAuth for Department Email Accounts (IMAP) and SMTP